tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Optimized the login time.
 - Fixed the multi-terminal unread count synchronization issue.
 - Added the `getFriendList` API.
-- The iOS and Android SDKs enable you to set the message title and content to display on the offline push notifications bar of iOS and Android devices, respectively.</li>
+- The iOS and Android SDKs enable you to set the message title and content to display on the offline push notifications bar of iOS and Android devices, respectively.

 ## 4.6.102 @2020.02.28